 James Gates is no stranger to Detroit.
 In fact, he spends most of his time here, capturing familiar sights from different perspectives

-He entered the GMRENCEN’s Your Photo Here contest which is where we were first introduced to his work.
+He entered the GMRENCEN’s Your Photo Here contest, a contest where local photographers submitted their best shots of the GMRENCEN for the chance to have the photo featured inside the building.
+It’s where we were first introduced to his work.
 You can view Gates’ photo on Level 2 in Tower 200.
-This month, he’ll be taking over the GMRENCEN Instagram account showcasing Detroit through his lenses.
+In August 2019, he took over the GMRENCEN Instagram account showcasing Detroit through his lenses.

 What motivates you to shoot?